RedGh0st1/language-translation/readme.md

 # Language Translation

-Convert the code below into JavaScript.
+Convert the code below into JavaScript and Ruby.
 Compare the patterns you see to what you know in JavaScript in order to make that translation.

 **1. Python**